Prashant-b97/sleep-pattern-storyboard/README.md

 - Generates **charts, tables, forecasts,** and a plain-English `run_summary.txt`.
 - Uses **seasonal decomposition + AutoReg forecasting** to detect volatility or drift.
 - Handles **secondary session data** (start/end times, devices) for richer context.
+- Ships with sample tracker exports under `data/raw/` so you can run the story end-to-end instantly.

 ### Quickstart